alanorwick/mosaic/README.md

 The MOSAIC alpha is primarily focused on develoment/staging workflows - the phase when you're building confidence in your cluster's behavior before production.
 MOSAIC is not a provisioning tool, nor is it a platform.
 It helps you make fewer mistakes and solve problems faster.

-It is designed for intermediate-level Kubernetes users whose:
+It is designed for intermediate-level Kubernetes users:
-+ sub-godly proficiency in the K-verse slows them down
++ whose sub-godly proficiency in the K-verse slows them down
-+ skin crawls at the thought of opaque, lock-in-hungry PaaS'es
++ who dread opaque, lock-in-hungry, buzz-killing PaaS'es
-+ ears are open at the idea of making K8s friendlier without taking over it

-In short, MOSAIC is for non-K-gods who want to move faster while retaining their agency over their infra.
++ who keep it programmatic but are open visual sidekicks when legitimate

 # Installation